 There are primarily three different types of ransomware that have held victims hostage and forced them to oblige to the ransom demands.
 The types of ransomware are listed below:

-- Crypto ransomware: This type of ransomware encrypts files and documents on a computer so that the user cannot access them.
-The attacker demands the victim to pay the ransom to get the files back in their original form.
+This type of ransomware encrypts files and documents on a computer so that the user cannot access them.
+The attacker demands the victim pay the ransom to get the files back in their original form.

-This ransomware is the form of malware that attacks a computer and restricts the user’s access to files stored on the computer by encrypting them.
+This ransomware is a form of malware that attacks a computer and restricts the user’s access to files stored on the computer by encrypting them.

 For example, Locky, Wannacry, Bad Rabbit, Ryuk, SamSam, Petya, and TeslaCrypt

-- Locker ransomware: Locker ransomware locks the victim out of their devices, preventing them from using the computer.
-It demands the victim to pay ransom to unlock the device, commonly known as screen-locker ransomware.
+Locker ransomware locks the victim out of their devices, preventing them from using the computer.
+It demands the victim pay ransom to unlock the device, commonly known as screen-locker ransomware.

 This type of ransomware locks the user or victim out of their device.
 The ransomware pops up the window with the demand for ransom to unlock the device.